bosonweb/startline/README.md

 ## Copyright

-Startline WordPress Theme, Copyright 2016 WordPress.org
+Startline WordPress Theme, Copyright 2016 Nine Forty One Ltd.
 Startline is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify